Impact of EU Exit on Dynamic Purchasing Systems

 Awarding Contracts Under a DPS

 You must invite all admitted participants to submit a tender for each specific procurement exercise conducted under the DPS.
 Where you have divided the DPS into sub-categories you must invite all suppliers who have been admitted to the DPS in relation to the category that corresponds with the specific procurement exercise you are conducting.

 You must always use the original, advertised award criteria, although these may be “more precisely formulated” at tender stage.
 The contract must be awarded to the participant with the most economically advantageous tender as evaluated against the award criteria.

-There is no obligation for you to undertake a “standstill” period, although it is recommended that you assess on a case by case basis whether there would be any benefit to your organisation in doing so.
+There is no obligation for you to undertake a standstill period, although it is recommended that you assess on a case-by-case basis whether there would be any benefit to your organisation in doing so.

-You are required to publish contract award notices for specific contracts awarded under the DPS.
+You are required to publish Contract Award Notices for specific contracts awarded under the DPS.
 These must be sent for publication within 30 days of award; however, it is possible for you to group DPS contract award notices on a quarterly basis, which must be published on PCS within 30 days of the end of each quarter.

 Implementation of a DPS